- Supple ride

 Inside, the conservative lines are offset by three screens that handle virtually every function.
 Few hard buttons and knobs remain, and even the air vents disappear when the car is turned off.
 The A8 is tremendously complex, though the two screens on the dash and center stack do their best to help drivers and passengers sort through the car’s considerable features.

 Though the A8 can’t drive itself, it’s a big step in that direction.
 All A8s have an advanced automatic emergency braking system, while adaptive cruise control that can handle traffic jams with aplomb is likely to be fitted to most on dealer lots.
-A Level 3 system that allows for hands-off lower-speed driving is not yet approved for use on American roads, however.

 2020 Audi A8